Carlos Baldomir: Baldomir vs. Mayweather Jr.

-Baldomir would eventually get his chance against the pound-for-pound king, Floyd Mayweather Jr., on November 4, 2006 in Las Vegas for the WBC, The Ring and lineal welterweight titles.
-Said Baldomir of this challenge: "Mayweather is very good, but I can beat him.
+Baldomir would eventually get his chance against the pound-for-pound king, Floyd Mayweather Jr., on November 4, 2006, in Las Vegas, for the WBC, The Ring, and lineal welterweight titles.
+Regarding the challenge, Baldomir said, "Mayweather is very good, but I can beat him.
 I'm going right at him.
 I'm going to keep attacking and not give him a chance to breathe or move.
 Mayweather has never fought anyone like me before."

-Baldomir would ultimately lose both titles by unanimous decision.
+Baldomir ultimately lost the titles by unanimous decision.
 Ringside punch statistics showed Mayweather landing 199 of 458 punches, while Baldomir landed just 79 of 670.
-Baldomir was paid $1.6 million, which was a career high in earnings.
+Baldomir was paid $1.6 million, a career-high purse.

-During the fight, Baldomir chased Mayweather sluggishly, unable to land any meaningful shots but trying to remain the busier fighter, while Mayweather picked away with sharp jabs and hooks, even managing to cut Baldomir over his left eye in the first round.
-This pattern continued throughout the fight, thanks in no small part to Baldomir's weighing in at 162 pounds compared to Floyd at 149 lbs, leading some to believe that Baldomir's sole intention was to knock Mayweather out.
-The defensive-minded Mayweather, however, apparently not looking to knock out or even exchange blows with his opponent, put on what many witnesses called a "boxing clinic" to take Baldomir's WBC and lineal welterweight titles in a lopsided 12-round decision.
-Others, notably Larry Merchant, the famous HBO Analyst at ringside, said, during the fight.."Mayweather is the only major boxer I'ver ever seen, boring enough that his audience walks out on his during one of his fights", and the camera then showed a long line of people walking to and out of the exits, including many celebrity figures.
-Two judges had Mayweather winning all 12 rounds, with the other giving all but two rounds to Mayweather.
+During the fight, Baldomir chased Mayweather sluggishly, unable to land any meaningful shots, but trying to remain the busier fighter.
+Meanwhile, Mayweather picked him apart with sharp jabs and hooks, even managing to cut Baldomir over his left eye in the first round.
+This pattern continued throughout the fight, partly because Baldomir weighed in at 162 pounds compared to Mayweather’s 149 pounds, leading some to believe that Baldomir’s sole intention was to score a knockout.
+The defensively minded Mayweather, however—apparently not looking for a knockout or even to trade blows—put on what many observers called a "boxing clinic" to take Baldomir’s WBC and lineal welterweight titles in a lopsided 12-round decision.

+Others, notably Larry Merchant, the famous HBO analyst at ringside, remarked during the fight, "Mayweather is the only major boxer I've ever seen boring enough that his audience walks out on him during one of his fights."
+The broadcast then showed a long line of people walking toward and out of the exits, including many celebrities.
+Two judges scored the fight 120–108 in favor of Mayweather, while the third scored it 118–110.